BALLAST: Bayesian Active Learning with Look-ahead Amendment for Sea-drifter Trajectories under Spatio-Temporal Vector Fields: BALLAST

+To solve the challenge of posterior sampling for BALLAST, we propose the \textbf{Vanilla SPDE Exchange} (VaSE), a novel GP inference method that synergises the computational benefits of the standard GP and SPDE \citep{solin2016stochastic} frameworks, which is also of independent interest.

-Under the SPDE formulation, 1D Mat\'{e}rn GP can be cast as the solution of a linear SDE, which allows inference using the Kalman filter and Rauch-Tung-Striebel (RTS) smoother that costs linearly in time \citep{hartikainen2010kalman}.
+Under the SPDE-GP re-formulation, a 1D Mat\'{e}rn GP can be cast as the stationary solution of a linear SDE, which allows inference using the Kalman filter and Rauch-Tung-Striebel (RTS) smoother that costs linearly in time \citep{hartikainen2010kalman}.
 When the GP has a separable spatial kernel in addition to the Mat\'{e}rn temporal kernel, the same tools can be applied \citep{sarkka2013spatiotemporal} and cost linearly in time and cubically in space.
 See Section \ref{sec:SPDE-GP-details} for more details.

-Our temporal Helmholtz model belongs to the class of GP models admitting such SPDE-GP formulation.
-However, such a formulation almost always works with gridded observations with overlapping observations and test spatial grids.
-This is not the case here, as Lagrangian observations are non-gridded.
-Direct implementation would thus yield prohibitive extra computational cost, making any potential speed-up futile.
+While the SPDE approach of \citet{sarkka2013spatiotemporal} offers a computationally efficient re-formulation for spatio-temporal GPs, the method is not suitable for situations where the observation locations and test locations are minimally overlapping.
+Since the spatial component of the GP is included in the SPDE using the Gram matrix of all considered locations, near-distinct observation and test locations yield a huge Gram matrix and cost cubically in size.
+As our Lagrangian observations are non-gridded, predicting on gridded test locations would thus yield prohibitive extra computational cost, making any potential speed-up of SPDE-GP futile.
 Details of this cost analysis can be found in \ref{sec:SPDE-comp-costs-AL}.

-Below, we present a method to achieve this by adjusting the kernel that enables regression via standard GP and posterior prediction and sampling via the SPDE approach without additional approximations.

-Our proposed method considers the extended GP $\bm{f} = [f, \partial_t f]^T$ with $f \sim \mathcal{GP}(0, k_\text{tHelm})$ and regresses the observations with it.
-In particular, using the properties of kernels under linear operators \citep{agrell2019gaussian}, the extended GP would have the following kernel Since $k_\text{tHelm}$ is separable, the partial derivatives are only w.r.t. the Mat\`{e}rn temporal kernels\footnote{To implement such a GP using automatic differentiation, one may need to manually define the Mat\'{e}rn kernel to avoid wrong derivative values w.r.t the kernel's distance function as most common Python GP packages such as GPJax \citep{Pinder2022} clip the distance function near zero for numerical stabilities.}.
+VaSE, on the other hand, uses standard GP regression to bypass the need to consider observation locations for SPDE-GP, so as to achieve efficient posterior sampling.
+We consider the extended GP $\bm{f} = [f, \partial_t f]^T$ with $f \sim \mathcal{GP}(0, k_\text{tHelm})$ and regress the observations with it.
+In particular, using the properties of kernels under linear operators \citep{agrell2019gaussian}, the extended GP has kernel Since $k_\text{tHelm}$ is separable, the partial derivatives are only w.r.t. the Mat\'{e}rn temporal kernels.